mangdangroboticsclub/mini_pupper_ros/README.md

 ### 2.2.5 AI Image Recognition

+This package base on camera, and is tested utilising a package called v4l2 camera that focuses on Raspberry Pi Camera for most systems.

 Note: This step can be done by only using Mini Pupper or both PC and Mini Pupper

 - Bring up real mini pupper